advanced4/opportunity-collector-app/README.md

 Is a self contained ELF file. `chmod +x ${thefile}` then execute it

 ### Mac
-Is a zip archive containing an application (a *.app folder).
+Is a zip archive containing an application (an *.app folder).
 Extract the application, place it in your Applications folder, and double click

 ## From Source